 Mr Lew will have no difficulty filling Mr Daley’s shoes.
-He has significant government experience both at OMB and the State Department, where he was the number two official from 2009 to 2010.
+He has significant government experience both at OMB and the State Department.
 However, his departure leaves the OMB, which has primary responsibility for drafting and implementing the federal budget, without a leader at a time when budget issues are unusually sensitive, both economically and politically.

 Democratic partisans will question whether Mr Lew, who is known principally as a technocrat, has the political skills to be chief of staff during a presidential election year.
 While his managerial skills are unquestioned, Mr Lew has never been known as a “politico”.
 Mr Obama may need to bring in a seasoned political operator in a senior capacity to fulfil that function.

-But while there is obviously danger in being forced to make a major staff change at an inconvenient time, Mr Obama may benefit by having an opportunity to set a new tone and direction for his presidency.
+While there is obviously danger in being forced to make a major staff change at an inconvenient time, Mr Obama may benefit by having an opportunity to set a new tone and direction.
 In Mr Lew he has someone he can rely upon, who is well versed in the issues upon which his re-election will succeed or fail.
 It could be a blessing in disguise.
+Continue reading »